-The next Regular Board of Director Meeting will be Friday September 28 at 10:00am and will be held at Craig City Hall and by teleconference.
-Click Here for Agenda when available.
+The next Regular Board of Director Meeting will be Thursday, December 13 at 10:00 am and will be held at Craig City Hall and by teleconference.
+You will be able to click here for Agenda when available.

 History and Governance

 The Inter-Island Ferry Authority (IFA) was formed in 1997 to respond to the need for improved transportation to island communities in southern Southeast Alaska.
 The Prince of Wales Communities of Craig, Klawock, Thorne Bay and Coffman Cove joined in a coalition with Wrangell and Petersburg to create the IFA, which is a public corporation organized under Alaska’s Municipal Port Authority Act.
 Hydaburg joined the Board in 2010.
 Petersburg withdrew from the Board in 2012.

 The IFA development plan included both the Hollis-Ketchikan (Southern Route) and Coffman Cove-Wrangell-Petersburg (Northern Route) passenger/vehicle ferry routes.
 The IFA received support for both routes from the Alaska Department of Transportation in 1998.
 Alaska’s Congressional Delegation secured funding for the two planned IFA vessels.
 The M/V Prince of Wales inaugurated daily scheduled round-trip service between Hollis and Ketchikan in January 2002.
 A sister vessel, the M/V Stikine provided daily service, during the summer seasons, between Coffman Cove, Wrangell and Petersburg from May of 2006 through September of 2008.
 Budgetary concerns resulted in the suspension of the Northern Route until further notice so the M/V Stikine is the primary vessel running and the M/V Prince of Wales is used when the M/V Stikine is in dry dock.